Keysight-Tech/AAA/Readme.md

 ## ⚠️ Note

-This deployment framework supports scaling to thousands of servers across hybrid infrastructures using either static , dynamic inventory plugins AWX and Ansible Towers.
+This deployment framework supports scaling to thousands of servers across hybrid infrastructures using either static inventories, dynamic inventory plugins, **Ansible Tower/AWX**, and is optimized for **NSX-T** managed environments.

 ---

 ## 📈 Scaling Deployments

 For large-scale infrastructure:
-- Use dynamic inventories like `azure_rm`, `ec2`, `gcp_compute` `oci`, or `vmware_vm_inventory`.
+- Use dynamic inventories leveraging **NSX-T tags** and **vCenter inventory**
+- Integrate with **Ansible Tower** for centralized job management and scheduling
-- Use `constructed.yaml` to group VMs dynamically based on tags.
+- Use `constructed.yaml` to group VMs dynamically based on NSX-T security tags and logical constructs
+- Leverage Tower's **survey features** for parameterized deployments

 📘 **[Explore Ansible dynamic inventory plugins](https://docs.ansible.com/ansible/latest/plugins/inventory.html)**